Title

 (6) Intoxicating Substance Retailing.
 The sale or offer for sale of any Intoxicating Substance to a consumer.

 (7) Industrial Hemp.
-As defined by the Agricultural Marketing Act of 1946 (7 U.S.C.
-1639o); absent such definition, hemp that is:
+As defined by the Agricultural Marketing Act of 1946 (7 U.S.C. § 1639o).

-(10) "Kratom extract."
+(10) "Kratom Extract."
 A food product that contains any part of a leaf from mitragyna speciosa, commonly known as kratom, which has been extracted and concentrated to provide more standardized dosing.

 (a) derived from any part of Mitragyna speciosa plant, including the seeds thereof and all derivatives, extracts, alkaloids, isomers, and compounds, whether growing or not;